Giallo a Venezia – “Giallo in Venice” – is a 1979 Italian mystery horror thriller film directed by veteran Mario Landi (Patrick Lives Again).

 A double murder occurs on the Venetian docks: architect Fabio (Gianni Dei) is stabbed with a pair of scissors, while his wife Flavia (Leonora Fani) is drowned.
 The fact that Flavia was pulled back from the water by the killer after being drowned intrigues inspector DePaul (Jeff Blynn) and his assistant Maestrin.

-As they begin investigating friends of the couple such as Marizia (Mariangela Giordano), they soon discover that Fabio was, in fact, a sex-obsessed cocaine addict, who could only achieve sexual gratification by violence and sick voyeurism.
+As they begin investigating friends of the couple such as Marizia (Mariangela Giordano), they soon discover that Fabio was, in fact, a sleazy cocaine addict, who could only achieve gratification by violence and sick voyeurism.
 During the investigation, Marizia begins to receive threatening phone calls from an ex-lover and soon after that a series of brutal murders is set in motion…

 Adrian J Smith, MOVIES and MANIA